-For example, if you were to buy a train ticket from Charles de Gaulle Airport to Paris, you’d buy a RER ticket / billet Ile-de-France, at a cost of 10.30€ for adults and 7€ for children 9 & under ( as of Nov.
-1, 2019).
+For example, if you were to buy a train ticket from Charles de Gaulle Airport to Paris, you’d buy a RER ticket / billet origine-destination, at a cost of 10.30€ for adults and 7€ for children 9 & under ( as of March 1, 2022).

 You can buy RER tickets from ticket windows and ticket vending machines (Billetterie Ile-de-France) at any Paris Metro station, at large train stations (such as Gare de Lyon, Gare du Nord), at RER train stations and Transilien train stations (suburban trains to destinations like Versailles & Fontainebleau).

 At train stations there may be several types of ticket windows, one selling RER ticket / Billets Ile-de-France, and others selling tickets for the Grandes Lignes, tickets for TGV and other types of intercity trains.
 Grandes Lignes ticket windows cannot sell you billets Ile-de-France, so keep this in mind before queuing up to buy train tickets.